 Such meanings are clearly in the domain of discourse.
 The banality of the two texts does not exclude discourse as a shaping influence: discourses around taste, identity, of a position in life; and they have shaped the signs.
 The multiplicity of modal resources for the realization of the meanings in the text requires selection of semiotic resources apt for this task: ‘choice’ of modal resources, of genre and of other forms of textual organization and arrangements.

 Choice leads to selection and both necessitate acknowledging design as part of a set of theoretical tools, as a means of answering questions such as ‘what mode is apt here?’
 These are questions of design, themselves deriving from a rhetorical disposition to communication.
-Design assumes the prior action of the rhetor describe the salient aspects of the environment of communication he agency of the shapes the realization of the rhetor’s intent.
-In that conception style is the politics of choice; aesthetics is the politics of; and.
+Design assumes the prior action of the rhetor.
+The task of the rhetor is to assess and describe the salient aspects of the environment of communication.The rhetor’s questions seek to establish the conditions for communication: who are the participants and what are their characteristics – for instance, are they 7 year old schoolchildren or adult participants in a public debate?
+What are their relations of power; what are the semiotic requirements of the matter to be communicated – for instance, is it better to show the complexity of an elbow joint in a diagram or as a 3D model or describe it in writing or gesturally supported by speech?
+And there are the rhetor’s intent and purposes in communicating.
+The agency of the rhetor shapes the actions of the designer, whose agency in turn shapes the realization of the rhetor’s intent.
+In that conception, rhetoric is the politics of communication, style is the politics of choice; aesthetics is the politics of style; and ethics is the politics of (e)valuation.

 In a multimodal environment the possibilities for choice and selection multiply well beyond those in a monomodal one.
 My second example aims to show how the stance on recognition just outlined - of semiotic work, of agency and modes, of explicitness - makes possible a different ‘take’ on ‘reading’, ‘reception’, and communication generally.
 The example comes from a research project on museum visitor studies, “The museum, the exhibition and the visitor” (funded by the Swedish National Science Foundation) conducted at the National History Museum in an exhibition of Swedish pre-history and at the East Asia Museum in Stockholm; and at the Museum of London, in two exhibitions, ‘London before London’ and ‘Roman London’.